 “A geometric line segment is an uncountable infinity of points plus a distance function.”12

-From my perspective, the above statement, as true as it may be, is more a description of what is than a solution of how it is possible that an infinite amount of points can be bound by finite limits.
+From my perspective, the above statement, as true as it may be, is more a description of what is than a solution of how it is possible.
+It is that an infinite amount of points can be bound by finite limits.
 Regardless, it is important to note that what troubled Zeno has been troubling mathematicians ever since.
 Mathematics tells us that between each finite distance bounded by A and B lie an infinite number of points.

 Enter Georg Cantor